iam-peekay/personal-website/content/posts/2017-01-17_Injury-is-an-opportunity-306987c41695.md

 ---
+template: post
-title: "Injury is an opportunity"
+title: Injury is an opportunity
+slug: /posts/injury-is-an-opportunity/
+draft: false
 date: 2017-01-17T17:01:11.475Z
-template: "post"
-draft: false
-slug: "/posts/injury-is-an-opportunity/"
-category: ""
-tags: [Fitness,Personal Development,Life Lessons,Self Improvement,Learning]
+description: >-
-description: "Another way to look at injury is as “an opportunity to strengthen the parts of ourselves that are not injured”.
-We are always hurting in some regard, and approaching it as an opportunity can have a…"
+  Another way to look at injury is as “an opportunity to strengthen the parts of ourselves that are not injured”.
+We are always hurting in some regard, and approaching it as an opportunity can have a…
+category: Life
+tags:
+  - Fitness
+  - Personal Development
+  - Life Lessons
+  - Self Improvement
+  - Learning
 ---

 ### Injury is an opportunity